ApolloAuto/apollo/modules/drivers/camera/README.md

 For full documentation, see [the ROS wiki](http://ros.org/wiki/usb_cam).

-[Doxygen](http://docs.ros.org/indigo/api/camera/html/) files can be found on .he ROS wiki.
+[Doxygen](http://docs.ros.org/indigo/api/usb_cam/html/) files can be found on the ROS wiki.

 ### License
 usb_cam is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.